 A Spell-Binding Cast Announced For This Year's Panto Beauty And The Beast

-The Theatre Royal Nottingham has announced that this year’s sensational family pantomime Beauty and the Beast will star Sherrie Hewson, Ben Nickless and Andrew Ryan, in an all-new spectacular production from Saturday 9 December.
+The Theatre Royal Nottingham has announced that this year’s sensational family pantomime Beauty and the Beast will star Sherrie Hewson, Ben Richards, Ben Nickless and Andrew Ryan, in an all-new spectacular production from Saturday 9 December.

 Much-loved actress, TV star, ex-Loose Women presenter, and Nottingham native, Sherrie Hewson leads the cast of this year’s spectacular panto Beauty and the Beast as Mrs Potty.
 Her roles in Coronation Street, Emmerdale, Crossroads, and the legendary Carry On films have all led to Sherrie becoming one of Britain’s best-loved and most popular faces on television.
 In the last decade Sherrie made a niche for herself as the comedy cornerstone on Loose Women and also released her first novel, The Tannery, and best-selling autobiography, Behind the Laughter, before leaving the show in 2016.